tumaer/SciML/_sources/lecture/cc-1-linear.md

 - Uncertainty over parameters -> treatment as random variables
 - A probability over a parameter essentially expresses a degree of belief
 - Inference over parameters using rules of probability
-- We combine the prior knowledge, and the observed data with Bayes' theorem
+- We combine the prior knowledge and the observed data with Bayes' theorem

 > Refresher - Bayes' theorem is given by $\mathbb{P}(A|B) = \frac{\mathbb{P}(B|A)\mathbb{P}(A)}{\mathbb{P}(B)}$

 So what we are interested in is the **posterior** distribution over our parameters, which can be found using Bayes' theorem.
-While this may at first glance look straightforward, and holds for the **unscaled posterior** i.e the distribution which has not been normalized for by dividing by $\mathbb{P}(B)$, obtaining the scaled posterior is much much harder due to the difficulty in computing the divisor $\mathbb{P}(B)$.
+While this may at first glance look straightforward, and holds for the **unscaled posterior** i.e the distribution which has not been normalized by dividing by $\mathbb{P}(B)$, obtaining the scaled posterior is much much harder due to the difficulty in computing the divisor $\mathbb{P}(B)$.
 To evaluate this divisor we draw on Monte Carlo sampling.

 > What is a _scaled posterior_?
 A scaled posterior is a distribution whose integral over the entire distribution evaluates to 1.